 Look For: Flounder, red drum, black drum, spotted seatrout, bluefish, sheepshead.

-Look For: Dolphin, blackfin tuna, wahoo, black sea bass, vermilion snapper, red porgy, triggerfish, grunts, amberjack.
+Look For: Dolphin, wahoo, blackfin tuna, king mackerel, bonito, black sea bass, grey triggerfish, vermilion snapper, red porgy, white grunts, amberjack.

 Comments: Capt.
 Danny Carey of Carey-On Charters headed offshore Sunday to compete in the South Carolina Wahoo Series, and wound up fishing in the vicinity of the Georgetown Hole.
 “We didn’t have much luck with the wahoo,” said Carey.
 But what Carey and crew did find bodes well for the upcoming weeks in April and May.
 The crew worked a broken weed line and found dolphin ready to bite.
 “We caught a lot of fish and threw a lot of small peanuts back,” said Carey.
 “We wound up keeping a dozen.”
 Trolling action has also been good for blackfin tuna and wahoo, so offshore Carolina Slams are available along the break and the Gulf Stream.
 Gusty winds this week have kept boats in port for the most part, but fishing should be prime when conditions calm back down.
 “Once we get back out there again, we’ll do alright,” said Carey.
 Bottom fishing is excellent for black sea bass, grey triggerfish, vermilion snapper, red porgy, white grunts and amberjack.
 Closures of reef species currently in effect for recreational anglers in South Atlantic waters include the annual shallow-water grouper spawning season closure, plus deep water blueline tilefish and snowy grouper until May 1.
 Red snapper are also off limits indefinitely and must be released.